apache/beam/learning/prompts/documentation-lookup/43_ai_llm_inference.md

     device="cpu",
     inference_fn=gen_fn)
 ```

-Each particular model handler will have its own specific configuration parameters.
+Each specific model handler has its own configuration parameters.
 For example, the `PytorchModelHandlerTensor` requires the following parameters:
-- `state_dict_path`: The path to the saved model state dictionary.
+* `state_dict_path`: the path to the saved model state dictionary.
-- `model_class`: The class of the `Pytorch` model that defines model structure.
+* `model_class`: the class of the Pytorch model that defines model structure.
-- `model_params`: The dictionary of model parameters.
+* `model_params`: the dictionary of model parameters.
-- `device`: The device to run the model on (e.g. "cpu" or "gpu").
+* `device`: the device to run the model on (e.g. "cpu" or "gpu").
-- `inference_fn`: The function to run the inference during RunInference.
+* `inference_fn`: the function to run the inference during RunInference.

-See [here](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.html) for supported popular frameworks and models.
+For information on supported popular frameworks and models, refer to the reference documentation for the [`apache_beam.ml.inference` package](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.html).

-Please see [here](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/inference/large_language_modeling/main.py) for the full example of using the `RunInference API` with LLMs.
+You can find the comprehensive example of using the RunInference API with LLMs in the [Apache Beam GitHub repository](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/inference/large_language_modeling/main.py).